Cognitive Assessments

 Under 16 Years

-The intake and feedback sessions can be conducted remotely.
+The intake (first) and feedback (last) sessions can be conducted remotely.
 However, the main assessment must be completed in person to ensure clinical accuracy and meet best-practice guidelines.

 16 Years and Older